jbgour/covid19/README.md

 # covid19
-!!!Not a scientific repo!!! just sharing some modelisations
+just sharing some modelisations, I'm not an expert ;)

 source: https://sciencetonnante.wordpress.com/